OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:17

-But when you fast, anoint your head and wash your face,
+But when you fast, take care of your appearance by anointing your head and washing your face,

 ## Matthew 6:18